yetanotherco/aligned_layer/README.md

 cast send 0x94373a4919B3240D86eA41593D5eBa789FEF3848 --rpc-url https://ethereum-holesky-rpc.publicnode.com --private-key <private_key> --value 1000wei
 ```

+`<private_key>` is the one specified in the output when generating your keys with the EigenLayer CLI.

 Finally, to end the staking process, you need to deposit into the strategy.
 To do this, you can [follow EigenLayer's guide](https://docs.eigenlayer.xyz/eigenlayer/restaking-guides/restaking-user-guide/liquid-restaking/restake-lsts).
 Alternatively, you can run:

 ```bash